-- Adorian: I barely find 10 persons to do more then 20 strict pullups under the age of 30.
-You are truly to another level!
+Adorian: I barely find 10 persons to do more than 20 strict pull-ups under the age of 30.
+You are truly at the next level!

 Adorian: What is your professional career and how many hours a day do you work?

-- Will: I work a 12 p.m. to 8 p.m. work shift near home and that allows me plenty of time to work out in the morning and still have time for personal activities and family time during the weeks.
-Weekends I am off.
+Will: I work a 12 p.m. to 8 p.m. work shift near home and that allows me plenty of time to work

 Adorian: I ask these questions because I see many people complaining that they can’t find time to reconcile personal time with career and sports, that they are too old or find calisthenics too hard.
 What is your opinion about this?